Te Whakaruruhau o Ngā Reo Irirangi Māori: Waitangi Tribunal challenges (1990–1994)

 The Fourth Labour Government deregulated the radio industry during the 1980s, selling the rights to use radio frequencies to private companies.
 The Wellington Māori Language Board, Nga Kaiwhakapumau i te Reo, was supporting the self-funded Te Upoko O Te Ika, and claimed the Government's sell off of broadcasting spectrum amounted to theft.
 Alongside the New Zealand Māori Council jointly, it challenged the spectrum sell off and the lack of support for Māori broadcasting.
 In one case brought through the Waitangi Tribunal, a permanent commission set up to investigate breaches of the Treaty of Waitangi, they argued the treaty gave them sovereignty over the airwaves and broadcast spectrum.
 They sought a share of the proceeds from the sale of rights to spectrum frequencies, and frequencies for their own use.
 Other cases followed through the High Court and Court of Appeal, with one case reaching the Privy Council in London.

 The Government addressed the claim by instructing Radio New Zealand and Television New Zealand to broadcast more Māori programmes, and funding the establishment of Māori-owned and Māori-controlled radio stations.
 Twenty one iwi radio stations were started between 1989 and 1994.
 These were initially funded by NZ On Air from 1990, with six percent of broadcasting fees allocated to Māori broadcasting.
-A call for Māori to have greater control of funding led to the establishment of a separate Te Mangai Paho funding agency in 1995, and this agency became funded through taxation.
+A call for Māori to have greater control of funding led to the establishment of a separate Te Māngai Pāho funding agency in 1995, and this agency became funded through taxation.
 The establishment of these stations allowed the Government to justify the sale of Radio New Zealand's commercial Newstalk ZB and ZM stations to the privately owned Australian Radio Network partnership in 1996, after the sale was challenged in the High Court and Court of Appeal.